 Yes, but writing one from scratch can be time-consuming and confusing.
 You’ll need to follow WHS formatting and ensure it includes all required fields.
 That’s why many landscapers use professionally developed templates.

-9. Where can I get a landscaping SWMS template that’s WHS compliant?
+9. Where can I get a landscaping SWMS template?

-👉 Download our Landscaping SWMS Template – fully editable Word format, WHS compliant, and ready to use.
+👉 Download our Landscaping SWMS Template fully editable Word format, WHS compliant, and ready to use.
+If you run a team, you may want to include SOPs, workplace inductions and more to make your life that much easier.

 We’ve helped hundreds of tradies and small businesses meet their safety obligations quickly and affordably.